GriffinPlus/dotnet-libs-logging/README.md

 | ... |                      | ...
 |  24 | `LogLevel.Trace19`   | A log message the implementer of the code might be interested in (most detailed)

 In addition to the predefined log levels an aspect log level can be used.
 Aspect log levels are primarily useful when tracking an issue that effects multiple classes.
-The id of aspect log levels directly follow the predefined log levels.
+The ids of aspect log levels directly follow the predefined log levels.
 The following `LogLevel` method creates an aspect log level.
 It can then be used the same way as a predefined log level.

 ```csharp
 public GetAspect(string name);